-Safety Considerations Visitors traveling in this park must carry appropriate gear and be selfreliant and able to handle any medical or wildlife-related emergencies on their own.
+Safety Considerations Visitors traveling in this park must carry appropriate gear and be self-reliant and able to handle any medical or wild life-related emergencies on their own.
 Many hazards may be encountered - from polar bears to severe cold and storms.
 It is unlikely that other people will be encountered during a trip in the park.

-Search and rescue operations are very basic, and there can be lengthy delays due to weather and lack of availability of aircraft.
+Searchandrescue operations are very basic, and there can be lengthy delays due to weather and lack of availability of aircraft.
 Take every precaution to keep yourself out of danger.
-The strongly recommend bringing a GPS and satellite phone.
-Sirmilik is on the border of two satellite phone systems so contact the park staff in advance to discuss which system you will need for your planned visit.
-In the high arctic any communication system is variable.
+We strongly recommend bringing a GPS and satellite phone.
+Sirmilik is on the border of two satellite phonesystems so contact the park staffinad vance to discuss which system you will need for your planned visit.
+In the high arcticany communication system is variable.

 If you have any doubts about your skill level, consider visiting the park with a licenced guide or outfitter.
 Contact the Parks Canada office in Pond Inlet for more information.

+Operating Season

-Operating Season It is recommended that visits take place in the spring (late April to early June) or summer (late July to early September).
-The park is inaccessible during spring break-up (mid-June to early July) and fall freeze-up (mid-October to early November).
-Winter access during the dark months (December to February), while possible, is not advised.
-Park Office Hours & Phone Pond Inlet Monday - Friday, year-round......8:30 - 12:00and 1:00 - 5:00 PM for information and orientations.
-Phone (867) 899-8092 Park Passes Backcountry fees 2004/05 Future years - subject to change Daily .\$15.00 Annual .\$100.00 All fees listed include applicable taxes and are subject to change.
-Nationwide Parks Canada Pass fees do not apply to these backcountry excursion fees.
-Camping Backcountry camping is included in the park entry fees.
+It is recommended that visits take place in the spring (late April to early June) or summer (late July to early September).
+The park is inaccessibleduringspringbreak-up(mid-JunetoearlyJuly) and fall freeze-up(mid-OctobertoearlyNovember).
+Winteraccess during the darkmonths (December to February), while possible, is not advised.

-Payment
+Park Office Hours & Phone

+Pond Inlet

+Monday - Friday, year-round 8:30 - 12:00 and 1:00 - 5:00 PM for information and orientations.

+Phone (867) 899-8092

+Park Passes

+Backcountry fees 2006/07

+Daily.....\$23.36 + GST

+Annual.....\$140.19 + GST

+Nationwide Parks Canada Front Country Pass fees do not apply to these backcountry excursion fees.
+The northern annual backcountry pass is valid in all National Parks in Nunavut, the North West Territories and the Yukon with the exception of Kluane National Parkand Wood Buffalo National Park.
+Future years - subject to change.

+Camping

+Backcountry camping is included in the park entry fees.

-Visa, Mastercard, cash or cheque.
+Payment Visa, Mastercard, cash or cheque.